A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Main Results

 \section{Main Results}

 This section presents our main theoretical findings.
 We begin by stating our assumption.

-\begin{assumption} There exists a policy $\pi_b$ such that the Markov chain $\{S_k\}$ induced by $\pi_b$ is irreducible. \end{assumption} \begin{remark} Note that $\pi_b$ need not be visited along the algorithmic trajectory of Algorithm~\ref{algo:Q-learning}; rather, it should be viewed as a structural assumption on the underlying MDP that characterizes its inherent exploration capability.
-Even in the off-policy setting with a stationary learning policy, Q-learning converges if all states are visited infinitely often~\cite{tsitsiklis1994asynchronous}, which, in turn, implies irreducibility~\cite{levin2017markov}.
+\begin{assumption} There exists a policy $\pi_b$ such that the Markov chain $\{S_k\}$ induced by $\pi_b$ is irreducible. \end{assumption} \begin{remark} Note that $\pi_b$ need not be visited along the algorithmic trajectory of Algorithm~\ref{algo:Q-learning}; rather, it should be viewed as an algorithm-independent assumption on the underlying MDP that characterizes its inherent exploration capability.
+In Section~\ref{subsec:ass_necessity}, we show that Assumption~\ref{as:MC} is necessary even for the asymptotic convergence of Q-learning, which justifies this assumption as minimal.
 Without loss of generality, we assume that $\pi_b(a \mid s) > 0$ for all $(s,a)$, which will serve as the standing assumption throughout the rest of this paper.
 See Appendix~\ref{ap:behavior_policy} for a proof. \end{remark}

 Assumption~\ref{as:MC} is considerably weaker than those adopted in prior studies of Q-learning.
-Even in the off-policy setting (where the learning policy $\pi$ is stationary), it is typically assumed that $\pi$ induces a uniformly ergodic Markov chain \cite{chen2024lyapunov,qu2020finite,li2020sample}, with only a few recent exceptions \cite{haque2024stochastic,chandak2022concentration}.
-In the case of time-varying learning policies—most commonly in the analysis of actor–critic algorithms—it is generally assumed that every learning policy along the algorithmic trajectory, or even all policies, induce uniformly ergodic Markov chains \cite{khodadadian2021finite,chenziyi2022sample,chenzy2021sample,xu2021sample,wu2020finite,qiu2019finite}.
+Even in the off-policy setting (where the learning policy $\pi$ is stationary), it is typically assumed that $\pi$ induces an irreducible and aperiodic Markov chain \cite{chen2024lyapunov,qu2020finite,li2020sample}, with only a few recent exceptions \cite{haque2024stochastic,chandak2022concentration}.
+In the case of on-policy Q-learning \cite{liu2025linear}, and more broadly for RL algorithms with time-varying learning policies—such as SARSA \cite{zou2019finite,chenziyi2022sample} and actor--critic methods \cite{khodadadian2021finite,chenziyi2022sample,chenzy2021sample,xu2021sample,wu2020finite,qiu2019finite}—it is typically assumed that every learning policy along the algorithmic trajectory, or even all policies, induces a uniformly ergodic Markov chain, with stationary distributions uniformly bounded away from zero and mixing parameters uniformly bounded from above.
+See Appendix \ref{ap:ass_necessity} for a detailed discussion.
 By adopting a much weaker assumption, our framework not only provides a theoretical contribution but also enables a quantitative characterization of the exploration–exploitation trade-off in Q-learning with on-policy sampling, as demonstrated later in Section~\ref{subsec:main-results}.